waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 rspec ./spec/features/public_accesses_bike_spec.rb:4 # member of public accesses bike docking station releases a working bike
 ```

 Our example is failing, which means that although we can now test the DockingStation class, it doesn't have the behaviour our scenario expects.
 Take a look at the list of failures in the output.
-There is only one: _"member of public accesses bike docking station releases a working bike"_.
+There is only one: `member of public accesses bike docking station releases a working bike`.
 Where does the message come from?
 Look at the structure of the scenario.

 ```ruby
 feature 'member of public accesses bike' do